Local Government Reorganisation

 Why LGR is happening

-The English Devolution White Paper set out the government's vision for simpler local government structures.
+The English Devolution White Paper set out national government's vision for simpler local government structures.
 Simpler structures can lead to better outcomes for residents, improved local accountability and savings which can then be reinvested in public services.

 Current situation in Cambridgeshire